rasa/vmware-tools-patches/README.md

 If `apt-get` is not installed, you will need to install these (or equivalent) packages manually, before starting.

 Please note your patches must contain only one directory name in them.
-For example, the following will work:
+For example, the following patches will work:

 ````
 +--- vmhgfs-only/link.c.orig	2014-04-23 10:11:34.891106441 +0100